-TPL-D has submitted that it sourced the power collectively for Ahmedabad and Surat license areas from its own plant at Sabarmati TPL-G (APP), TPL (SUGEN) Plant, Renewable Energy and other sources such as bilateral and power exchange.
+TPL-D has submitted that it sources power collectively for its Ahmadabad and Surat license areas from TPL-G (APP), SUGEN, Renewable Energy and other sources such as bilateral purchase /power exchange.

-TPL has also submitted that during FY 2016-17, lower forced outages at TPL-G (APP) have resulted in higher availability of Sabarmati plant.
+It is further submitted by TPL that during FY 2016-17, lower forced outages at TPL-G (APP) have resulted in higher availability of Sabarmati plant.
 In reference to SUGEN, the quantum of procurement of power is almost in line with the approval.
-However, with respect to Renewables, there is a variation due to supply constraints.
+However, with respect to Renewables, there is major variation due to supply constraints.